phosgene89/phosgene89.github.io/bayesian_inference.md

 ## Prior Distribution
 The prior distribution of $\theta$, $p(\theta)$, represents our prior knowledge of the distribution of $\theta$.
 Where we have no knowledge, we typically choose a prior distribution to be as broad as possible.

+### Conjugate priors
+There is a special kind of prior called a conjugate prior.
+A conjugate prior, when multiplied by a likelihood of a particular distribution, returns a posterior of the same family of distributions. e.g. a normally distributed prior with a normally distributed likelihood gives a normally distributed posterior.

 ## Posterior Distribution
 A posterior distribution of $\theta$, $p(\theta|Y;X)$, represents our knowledge of $\theta$ after having observed the data $X, Y$.
 Bayes' theorem provides a way for us to use data to calculate the posterior, given that we have the prior.